moazzamali5/documentation/docs/customization/feedback-page.md

 Customizes the title of the success feedback page.

-Default value: "Your form has been submitted."
+Default value: "Hi sir you are all okay."

 ### `_feedback.success.message`